Christy Martin: Personal life

-Martin married her manager, James V. "Jim" Martin, in 1991.
-At the time, Martin was 22 while her husband was 47.
-Martin referred to the marriage as one of convenience and stated her husband was emotionally and physically abusive throughout their relationship, and enabled her addiction to cocaine to control her.
+Christy married her manager, James V. "Jim" Martin, in 1991.
+At the time, Christy was 22 while her husband was 47.
+Christy referred to the marriage as one of convenience and stated her husband was emotionally and physically abusive throughout their relationship, and enabled her addiction to cocaine to control her.
 She also claimed he used her prize money to pay for an extravagant lifestyle.

 Martin married former ring rival Lisa Holewyne on November 25, 2017.

 Attempted murder

 In March 2010, Christy Martin reconnected with her high school girlfriend Sherry Lusk over social media.
 Sometime later, Martin told her husband she wanted a divorce.
 On November 23, 2010, Christy Martin was stabbed several times and shot at least once in her torso and left for dead by her husband, 66-year-old James V. Martin.
 The attack reportedly occurred after an argument in their Apopka home.

-She survived the attack.
+Christy Martin survived the attack.
 On November 30, 2010, James Martin was arrested and taken to Orlando Regional Medical Center after he stabbed himself.
 He was booked in Orange County Jail and charged with attempted first-degree murder and aggravated battery with a deadly weapon.

 In April 2012, James Martin was found guilty of attempted second-degree murder.
-He was sentenced two months later to 25 years in prison, the mandatory minimum sentence.
+Two months later, he was sentenced to 25 years in prison, the mandatory minimum sentence.
 James Martin died on November 26, 2024, while serving his sentence at Graceville Correctional Facility.